 Many of the wind turbines on wind farms are very tall so they can catch the most wind.
-Some wind turbines are as tall as a 20-story building!
-Not all wind turbines are that big though.
+Some wind turbines are taller than a 20-story building or the Statue of Liberty!
+Not all wind turbines are that big, though.
 Some wind turbines might be only 30 feet tall.
 People can put these small turbines up in their backyards to generate electricity to use at home.
 Schools can put small wind turbines on their property to make electricity, too.
 Small wind turbines can even be put on sailboats so people have electricity when they are sailing on the water.